matrix-org/synapse/docs/structured_logging.md

 Arguments:

-- `location`: A relative path to a file.
+- `location`: An absolute path to the file to log to.

 ### `file_json`